U.S. court urged to throw out 'Pharma Bro' Martin Shkreli's conviction

 He was charged with securities fraud and conspiracy in December 2015, convicted by a federal jury in Brooklyn in August 2017 and sentenced to seven years in prison last year.
 He was also ordered to forfeit more than $7 million.

 His criminal case stemmed from two hedge funds and a drug company he had founded years before Turing.
-The jury found that he defrauded investors in the funds, MSMB Capital and MSMB Healthcare, by sending them fake account statements and concealing huge losses, and schemed to prop up the stock price of the drug company, Retrophin Inc (RTRX.O).
+The jury found that he defrauded investors in the funds, MSMB Capital and MSMB Healthcare, by sending them fake account statements and concealing huge losses, and schemed to prop up the stock price of the drug company, Retrophin Inc.

 The jury acquitted him of related wire fraud conspiracy charges, for which it received slightly different instructions.
 Baker argued on Friday that the split verdict showed the instructions had made the difference.